 The third area is the people.
 You need the right talents.
-Inexperienced or good enough “data scientists / data/AI engineers” often lead to false starts, bad models that look good, and lots of wasted time and money.
-Apart from Project manager, product people, you need AI engineers familiar with all the life cycle of a data science project: from data engineering, data processing, building ML models, MLops and fluent in building production-level application.
-It is essential to hire the right people or AI vendor for your project.
-The right data scientist, AI architect with their expertise can help avoid majority of wrong approaches, which can easily cost companies months or years of their investment.
+Inexperienced or good enough “data scientists/data/AI engineers” often lead to false starts, bad models that look good, and lots of wasted time and money.
+Apart from project managers, product people, you need AI engineers familiar with all the life cycles of a data science project: data engineering, data processing, building ML models, MLops, and fluent in building production-level applications.
+It is essential to hire the right people or AI vendors for your project.
+The right data scientist, AI architect with their expertise can help avoid the majority of wrong approaches, which can easily cost companies months or years of their investment.
 And AI investment is a costly affair.
-It’s important to note that a person’s qualifications and degrees have low correlation with whether that person can deliver on an actual, commercial AI project.
+It’s important to note that a person’s qualifications and degrees have a low correlation with whether that person can deliver on an actual, commercial AI project.
 This is a lesson I learned from experience.

 The fourth area is the plan and the strategy itself.
-Often strategy is created without thorough understanding of AI capabilities against organization’s current infrastructure.
-That usually leads to choosing the wrong, the infeasible initiatives that cannot be achieved; or the overestimation of AI / ML potential can lead to throwing-dart-in-the-dark approach, which leads to unclear business objectives, undefined success metrics, lack of clarity and eventually frictions and project abandonment due to the lack of support from senior management.
+Often strategy is created without a thorough understanding of AI capabilities against the organization’s current infrastructure.
+That usually leads to choosing the wrong, the infeasible initiatives that cannot be achieved; or the overestimation of AI / ML potential can lead to throwing-dart-in-the-dark approach, which leads to unclear business objectives, undefined success metrics, lack of clarity, and eventually frictions and project abandonment due to the lack of support from senior management.
 To avoid this, it’s beneficial to bridge the knowledge gap between tech and business personnel, aiming for greater clarity in business outcomes and their connection with product features and technical capacity.
-Have experts review and supervision on that.
+Have experts review and supervision!